 The main reason is that the cleft surface is not a "man-made" surface.
 Slate is "cut" so to speak, but the rippled and ridged texture is a product of nature.

-Naturally the clefts collect a lot of dust and dirt.
+Naturally the clefts collect a lot of dust and dirt especially on slate floors.
 Also, the higher points on the surface will be worn down by foot traffic and/or other use.
 When this occurs it cannot be restored.

 Since the cleft surface occurs naturally there is no way to return it to it's original condition.